tusharc01/UART/FPGA/README.md

 - **Better Resource Utilization:** More functional logic per unit area, reducing the number of LUTs needed for complex designs.
 - **Potentially Better Performance:** Packing related logic together minimizes routing distances and delays, improving overall circuit speed.

+##### SRAM Implementation of LUTs
+Look-Up Tables (LUTs) in FPGAs are typically implemented using Static Random Access Memory (SRAM).
+This SRAM acts as a small, reprogrammable memory block that stores predefined output values for every possible combination of input signals, allowing the LUT to function as a flexible logic element.

+###### How It Works
+A LUT essentially functions like a truth table: inputs serve as addresses to index into the SRAM, and the stored value at that address becomes the output.
+For example, a 6-input LUT (common in modern FPGAs like Xilinx 7-series) uses 64 bits of SRAM (2^6 = 64) to hold all possible outcomes.
+During FPGA configuration, the SRAM bits are programmed via a bitstream to define the logic function, such as AND, XOR, or more complex operations.

+This SRAM-based design is what makes LUTs reconfigurable and efficient for logic implementation, though it's distinct from other FPGA memory types like Block RAM (BRAM), which is also SRAM but dedicated to larger storage needs.
+If you're referring to a specific FPGA family (e.g., Xilinx 7-series), the same principle applies there too.

+- **SRAM's Role:** SRAM is a fundamental memory technology consisting of transistor-based cells (typically 6 transistors per bit) that store data stably as long as power is supplied.
+In FPGAs, it's used to make components reconfigurable.
+- **LUTs Use SRAM:** Each LUT relies on SRAM to store predefined output values for input combinations (e.g., a 6-input LUT uses 64 SRAM bits).
+This allows the LUT to be programmed for different logic operations.
+- **Not the Same Thing:** LUTs are higher-level logic elements built on top of SRAM, not the other way around.

+In some cases, you can repurpose LUTs to create "distributed RAM," which is a way to build tiny, scattered memory elements using the FPGA's logic fabric.

 #### Flip-Flops (FFs)/Latches
 These are primitive storage devices, with each slice containing eight of them.
 Four are dedicated flip-flops (synchronous storage), while the other four can be configured as either standard flip-flops or latches (asynchronous storage).